|Military Mounted Police

 1/8 Battn Sherwood Foresters

 He married in January 1918 and in May 1919 he sailed to Canada aboard SS Olympic and he relinquished his commission having the rank of Lieutenant.
-He retired to Abernethy, Saskatchewan.
+He returned to Abernethy, Saskatchewan where, as a farmer, he joined the Royal Canadian Mounted Police.

 From "Joffrey’s War a Sherwood Forester in the Great War" by Geoffrey Husbands et al (2011)